-With around 8000 polyphenols among which nearly 500 are bioactive, plants represent abundant source of antioxidants (28).
+With around 8000 polyphenols among which nearly 500 are bioactive, plants represent an abundant source of antioxidants (28).
 Berries are especially rich in polyphenols.
-Due to the health benefits associated with polyphenols, the intake of berries and possibility of their application in medicine have gained much interest within scientific circles (29).
-Phenolic compounds have a spectrum of biological activities including anticancer, antidiabetic, antiinflammatory, anti-platelet, and represent one of the most powerful natural antioxidants (30).
+Due to the health benefits associated with polyphenols, the intake of berries and the possibility of their application in medicine have gained much interest within scientific circles (29).
+Phenolic compounds have a spectrum of biological activities including anticancer, antidiabetic, anti-inflammatory, and anti-platelet, and represent one of the most powerful natural antioxidants (30).

 Polyphenols are categorized into four groups: phenolic acids, flavonoids, stilbenes, and lignans (31).
-It has been found that flavonoids are able to promote bone formation and stimulate osteogenic differentiation of mesenchymal stem cells (MSCs) (32).
-The idea for the application of flavonoids for bone healing and regeneration in clinical medicine comes from the experience of using flavonoids-rich compounds in folk medicine worldwide (33).
+It has been found that flavonoids can promote bone formation and stimulate osteogenic differentiation of mesenchymal stem cells (MSCs) (32).
+The idea for the application of flavonoids for bone healing and regeneration in clinical medicine comes from the experience of using flavonoid-rich compounds in folk medicine worldwide (33).